olleharstedt/subsetphp/README.md

 `$a[5]` , then `$a` promoted to buffer.

 Ropes uses tree-structure to increase speed of insertion and deletion.
+O(log n) to get char at position.
+Possibly faster when iterating over the hole string.

 PHP > OCaml > Java for naiv benchmark concat string 100000 times.